zeeshan1991k/HackTheBox/Breadcrumbs_Retired/35 - Getting initial reverse shell as www-data.md

     return $session_cookie;
 }
 ```
-We can write php script to generate cookies for paul.
+We can write php script to generate `PHPSESSID` portion of cookie for paul.
 ```php
 <?php
 $name = "paul";